 Montreal is a beautiful Canadian city, the second most populous in the country and the first in Quebec, the French-speaking part of Canada.
 It can also be considered its cultural capital, while Toronto, which is the official one, has an important economic role between business and affairs.

 Full of green areas and attractions just waiting to be seen, Montreal is perfect for a trip at any time of the year.
 Even in winter, when temperatures are freezing, it has a charm all its own.

 1. Place Jacques-Cartier

 We start the list of 10 things to see starting from the city center, its heart.
-One of the richest and most attractive areas is full of clubs and restaurants both on the square itself and in the alleys.
-Here they perform a large number of street artists, musicians, and performers of all kinds every day.
+One of the richest and most attractive areas is full of clubs and restaurants on the square itself and in the alleys.
+Here they perform many street artists, musicians, and performers of all kinds every day.
 In short, life certainly is not lacking!

 Also, it is the perfect reference point for getting around the city.
 In fact, a short distance, there are the metro stations Champ-de-Mars and Place-d’Armes.